 Causes and treatment

-The contamination may be caused by direct contact with a radioactive medium (e. g. primary water).
+Contamination may be caused by direct contact with a radioactive medium (e.g. primary water).
 Surface contamination may also be caused by the airborne dispersion of radionuclides within the facility building.
 If the contamination is superficial, it may be sufficient to brush or jet-wash the surfaces of the material.
-If it has penetrated to a greater depth, part of the surface will have to be removed (several micrometres to several millimetres).
-The process parameters are chosen in such a way as to ensure that the new surface has no contamination.
+If it has penetrated to a greater depth, part of the surface must be removed (several micrometres to several millimetres).
+The process parameters are chosen to ensure that the new surface has no contamination.